N S E W

 Only your judgement."

 Most corporate offsites have the same problem.
 You fly somewhere nice, sit in a conference room with a better view, watch a facilitator with a flip chart, eat well, and fly home.
 Six months later nobody can remember what was decided or why it mattered.
 The environment was too safe.
-Nothing was at stake.
 People performed instead of revealing themselves.

-Genuine change requires genuine pressure.
+Genuine change requires genuine challenge.
 Not manufactured exercises.
 Not trust falls.
-A real environment where real decisions carry real consequences — and a skilled coach present to help you understand what you are learning while you are still in it.
+An environment where real decisions carry real consequences — and a skilled coach present to help you understand what you are learning while you are still in it.

 A sailing yacht is that environment.
 You cannot hide.
 You cannot leave early.
-The group is sealed together for five days — real wind, real navigation, real consequences.
-Every leadership pattern you have built over a decade surfaces within forty-eight hours.
+The group is operating together for five days — real wind, real navigation, real challenges, real consequences.
+Every leadership pattern you have built surfaces within forty-eight hours.
 The boat makes it impossible to pretend otherwise.

-The Skipper Method was built from the intersection of two worlds: twelve years of Agile leadership coaching across Germany, Israel and Ukraine, and the hard-won lessons of sailing the Mediterranean and Baltic.
+The Skipper Method was built from the intersection of two worlds: years of Agile leadership coaching across Germany, Israel and Ukraine, and the hard-won lessons of sailing the Mediterranean.
 Every principle has been tested in organisations and at sea.
 The framework works because both environments demand the same thing: honest leadership under pressure.

 Five Principles